Scholarships and Discounts

-APU’s School of Education offers a 15 percent alumni tuition discount for Azusa Pacific alumni starting in a graduate program.
+APU’s School of Education offers an alumni tuition discount for Azusa Pacific alumni starting in a graduate program.

 Alice V. Watkins Scholarship

-This scholarship honors Dr. Alice V. Watkins, former dean of APU’s School of Education.
+This scholarship honors the late Dr. Alice V. Watkins, former dean of APU’s School of Education.
 Dr. Watkins was passionate in encouraging students in their teacher preparation goals.
 This scholarship assists students enrolled in an APU teaching credential program.
 Awards are based on the endowed fund amount and may vary year to year.
 Awards range from $500 to $1,000 and are available each fall and spring.
-Download the 2019–20 Alice V. Watkins Scholarship Application (PDF).
+Apply for the Alice V. Watkins Scholarship.

 Dan and Judy Watkins Scholarship

 This scholarship honors Dan and Judy Watkins’ appreciation of adult learners who are transitioning into a teaching career.
-This scholarship assists students who completed their undergraduate degree in a non-traditional format and who are currently enrolled in the APU Multiple Subject Teaching Credential program.
+This scholarship assists students who completed their undergraduate degree in a nontraditional format and who are currently enrolled in the APU Multiple Subject Teaching Credential program.
 Preference is given to full-time Christian workers and/or their family member(s).
 Awards are based on the endowed fund amount and may vary year to year.
-Awards range from $1,000 to $1,500 and are available each fall and spring.
-Download the 2019-20 Dan and Judy Watkins Scholarship Application (PDF).
+Awards range from $100 to $1,500 and are available each fall and spring.
+Apply for the Dan and Judy Watkins Scholarship.

 This scholarship is in memory of the late Ernest Boyer, the noted educator who served as president of the Carnegie Foundation for the Advancement of Teaching.
 His friends and family established a fund to provide awards for students who are planning careers as teachers.
-Azusa Pacific University is honored to be one of five institutions selected to provide an annual award.
+Azusa Pacific University is honored to be one of five institutions selected to provide two annual awards (one in fall and one in spring).
 Students enrolled in a teaching credential program are eligible to apply.
 Criteria include Dr. Boyer’s values, including commitments to community, character, and service, and creating a climate for learning.
-This scholarship has already been awarded for 2019-20.
+Apply for the Ernest L Boyer Sr. Teacher Scholarship.

 Lillian B. Wehmeyer Scholarship

 This scholarship is in memory of the late Dr. Lillian B. Wehmeyer, former faculty in the School of Education doctoral program, who lived with a passion for assisting doctoral students in successful research.
 APU School of Education doctoral program students who are attending on a half- or full-time basis and who demonstrate satisfactory academic progress, evidence a commitment to service, and show financial need may apply for an award ranging from $1,000 to $3,000.
 Awards are based on the endowed fund amount, may vary year to year, and are available each fall and spring.
-Download the 2019-20 Lillian B. Wehmeyer Scholarship Application (PDF).
+Apply for the Lilian B. Wehmeyer Scholarship.

 Marvin O. Johnson Scholarship

 This scholarship honors the memory of the late Marvin O. Johnson who was a passionate educator throughout his lifetime teaching career.
 This scholarship assists serious-minded and spiritually-sensitive students who are enrolled full-time in a teaching credential and/or master’s degree program preparing for classroom education (K-12).
 Applicants must maintain a 3.0 GPA, be enrolled in consecutive fall and spring terms, and desire to teach in the public school system.
 Awards are based on the endowed fund amount and may vary year to year.
 The award is typically $2,500 and applications are accepted fall and spring.
-Download the 2019-20 Marvin O. Johnson Scholarship Application (PDF).
+Apply for the Marvin O. Johnson Scholarship.